-- 1. Just Add Water: Working towards solutions to low flows in the Koksilah and Cowichan Rivers. - 2.
+- 1. Just Add Water: Working towards solutions to low flows in the Xwulqw'selu (Koksilah) and Quw'utsun (Cowichan) Rivers. - 2.
 Achieving our Targets: Facilitating collaboration and action on the Cowichan Watershed Board Targets for Healthy Watersheds. - 3.
 Building Partnerships: Supporting co-leadership of local and Indigenous governance, cross jurisdictional collaboration, and public engagement for watershed health. - 4.
 Watershed Knowledge and Understanding: Sharing watershed information, filling knowledge gaps, and engaging our community in the work of our watershed.